Long-Lived Light Mediators from Higgs boson Decay at HL-LHC, FCC-hh and a Proposal of Dedicated LLP Detectors for FCC-hh: The long-lived mediator particle at the HL-LHC

 Figs.\,\ref{fig:combined-CMS-14-1} and \ref{fig:combined-CMS-14-2} shows the projected upper limit on the branching fraction, Br$(h \to \phi \phi)$, for the six combinations of cuts for the benchmark masses mentioned above over a range of decay lengths from 0.01\,m to $10^4$\,m, assuming the minimal model defined in eq.\,(\ref{eq: minimal model}), combined over ggF, VBF, Vh-jet and Vh-lep modes for the Higgs boson production at the 14\,TeV HL-LHC experiment with an integrated luminosity of 3000\,fb$^{-1}$.
-In addition to the results using the four sets of cuts described in the beginning of section\,\ref{sssec:analysis} (Fig.\,\ref{fig:combined-CMS-14-1}), we also show results of $D^S \geq$ 1\,vtx and $D^S =$ 2\,vtx set of cuts (Fig.\,\ref{fig:combined-CMS-14-2}), where we trigger on the displaced activity alone with a softer set of cuts, demanding at least one vertex and two vertices, respectively.
-The best limits that we can achieve are reflected by the result of $D^S \geq$ 1\,vtx cuts.
-We can probe up to a branching of SM Higgs boson to the mediator of around $2.1\times10^{-5}$ ($2.3\times10^{-6}$) for mediator mass of 0.5\,GeV at $c\tau=5$\,cm and $7.8\times10^{-5}$ ($7.5\times10^{-6}$) for 4\,GeV mediator at $c\tau=0.5$\,m and $2.0\times10^{-5}$ ($2.5\times10^{-6}$) for 50\,GeV mediator at $c\tau=5$\,m for $P^S\times S^S\geq1$\,vtx ($D^S\geq1$\,vtx) set of cuts\footnote{The CMS LLP search results at 13\,TeV for 137\,fb$^{-1}$ using the endcap MS in Ref.\cite{CMS:2021juv} gives an upper limit of $3\times10^{-3}$ on Br($h\rightarrow\phi\phi$) for 40\,GeV mediator at around $c\tau=1$\,m.
-Our limits from the MS cluster analysis for the 40\,GeV mediator at 3000\,fb$^{-1}$ is around $8\times10^{-5}$ at $c\tau=1$\,m for the $P^H\times D^S\geq1$\,vtx set of cuts, where we select the event based on the prompt objects at L1, and assume that in HLT, the displaced activity in MS maintain the L1 thresholds.
+In addition to the results (shown in Fig.\,\ref{fig:combined-CMS-14-1}) which use the four sets of cuts described in the beginning of section\,\ref{sssec:analysis}, we also show results of $D^S \geq$ 1\,vtx and $D^S =$ 2\,vtx set of cuts (in Fig.\,\ref{fig:combined-CMS-14-2}), where we trigger on the displaced activity alone with a softer set of cuts, demanding at least one vertex and two vertices, respectively.
+The best limits that we can achieve are reflected by the result of $D^S \geq$ 1\,vtx cuts in Fig.\,\ref{fig:combined-CMS-14-2}.
+We can probe up to a branching fraction of the Higgs boson to the mediator particle of around $4.6 \times 10^{-5}$ ($4.9 \times 10^{-6}$) for the mediator mass of 0.5\,GeV at $c \tau_\phi = 1$\,cm and $5.4 \times 10^{-4}$ ($6.2 \times 10^{-5}$) for the 4\,GeV mediator at $c \tau_\phi = 0.5$\,m and $1.9 \times 10^{-5}$ ($2.4 \times 10^{-6}$) for the 50\,GeV mediator mass at $c \tau_\phi = 5$\,m for $P^S\times S^S\geq1$\,vtx ($D^S\geq1$\,vtx) set of cuts\,\footnote{ The CMS LLP search results at 13\,TeV for 137\,fb$^{-1}$ using the endcap MS in Ref.\cite{CMS:2021juv} gives an upper limit of $3\times10^{-3}$ on Br($h \to \phi \phi$) for 40\,GeV mediator at around $c \tau_\phi = 1$\,m.
+Our limits from the MS cluster analysis for the 40\,GeV mediator at 3000\,fb$^{-1}$ is around $8\times10^{-5}$ at $c \tau_\phi = 1$\,m for the $P^H\times D^S\geq1$\,vtx set of cuts, where we select the event based on the prompt objects at L1, and assume that in HLT, the displaced activity in MS maintain the L1 thresholds.
 We achieve an improvement by a factor of $\sim 37$, of which a factor of $\sim 22$ is accounted by the increase in luminosity, and the extra enhancement might be due to using both the barrel and endcap MS detectors.}.
-For the lower $c\tau$ values, the limit dominantly comes from displaced muons analyses applied to the mediator decay to muons, even at higher LLP masses of 50-60\,GeV.
+For the lower $c \tau_\phi$ values, the limit is dominantly coming from displaced muons analyses which are applied to the mediator decay into a pair of muons, even at higher mediator masses of 50-60\,GeV.